Witch trials in Denmark: The end

 People were also lynched for witchcraft in Denmark long after the formal persecution stopped: the best known cases being that of Dorte Jensdatter, who was apprehended by villagers who tied her up in her own home and burned it down after having accused her of causing death by magic, and the last lynching for witchcraft, in which Anna Klemens was lynched after having been pointed out for sorcery by a cunning woman in Brigsted at Horsens in 1800.

+After the last witch trial, Sixtus Aspach (1672–1739), who was provost and titular bishop in Aalborg, wrote a dissertation on the belief of witchcraft and magic in Denmark.